jsa-aerial/aerobio/doc/install-doc.md

 ## Demultiplexing the fastq files

 If you are starting with fastq files provided to you or have finished the conversion process to generate them yourself, the next step is to demultiplex the experiment reads.
-These are the subsets of reads within a sequencer output sample fastq which have their own internal barcode.  if there are no such reads, and thus the sequencer output samples need no demultiplexing, you would go directly do alignment.
+These are the subsets of reads within a sequencer output sample fastq which have their own internal barcode.  if there are no such reads, and thus the sequencer output samples need no demultiplexing, you would go directly to alignment.

 Here we use the `seqkit` suite of tools and specifically the `grep` subcommand.
 There are many options.
 We give two basic forms: one for barcodes expected to have 'degenerate' bases such as `R`, `Y`, `N` et.al.
 The second assumes the bases should be exact.